 2. Middle Fork, Salmon River, Idaho

 This list had to begin with a big dream, but for number two I wanted to pay tribute to one of my favorite rivers from the homeland.
 Middle Fork is a beautiful free river that is unregulated by damns, so the flow varies greatly throughout the season the way nature intended.
-These seasonal waters flow through some breathtaking forest scenery and give glimpse of majestic alpine views.
+These seasonal waters flow through some breathtaking forest scenery and give glimpse of majestic alpine views making it perfect for rafting whitewater in Idaho experience.
 However, it is the Middle Fork’s ability to seem brand new every time you visit that has earned this river the number two spot on my list.
 As a matter of fact, in 2003 a major landslide caused this river to change its ending.
 Now, the Cramer offers a perfect top-off to an exquisite river adventure.

 3. Sun Kosi River, Nepal